OpenHumans/GSoC/00_ideas.md

 should be installing dependencies for a particular project within a virtual environment – not globally.

+If you develop against a project that has a `requirements.txt` but no `Pipfile` yet you can use `pipenv install -r requirements.txt` to generate the `Pipfile` and install the dependencies.

 ## Project Ideas

 **Note:** We have proposed both "data source" and "data exploration" projects.
 These